-Great Zimbabwe was the capital of the Kingdom of Zimbabwe during the country’s Late Iron Age.
-Construction on the monument by ancestors of the Shona people began in the 11th century and continued until the 14th century, covering an area of 722 hectares (1,780 acres) which, at its peak, could have housed approximately 18,000 people.
-It is recognised as a World Heritage Site by UNESCO.
+Great Zimbabwe was the capital of the Kingdom of Zimbabwe – and, as legend has it, the capital of the Queen of Sheba – during the country's Late Iron Age.
+Construction on the monument by ancestors of the Shona people began in the 11th century and continued until the 14th century, covering an area of around 8km² which, at its peak, could have housed up to 18 000 people.